json-derulo/angular-ecmascript-intl/README.md

 * null
 * undefined

-The options are the same as the options for `new Intl.DisplayNames()`.
+The options are a subset of the options for `new Intl.DisplayNames()`.
 For a list of the options, see their [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DisplayNames/DisplayNames#options).

 With the `INTL_LANGUAGE_PIPE_DEFAULT_OPTIONS` injection token you can specify default options.